tvandien/web-to-kindle/README.md

 ## Setup
 Copy `WebToKindle\secrets\mssql_sa_password.example` to `WebToKindle\secrets\mssql_sa_password` and enter a password in `mssql_sa_password`.

 Copy the existing `example.Resources.cs.example` and `example.Resources.resx.example` in the Properties directory to `Resources.Designer.cs` and `Resources.resx`.

-Open the solution in Visual Studio
+Open the solution in Visual Studio.

-Modify the `DbConnectionString` in `Resources` to include the password you entered in `mssql_sa_password` Start the project!
+Modify the `DbConnectionString` in `Resources` to include the password you entered in `mssql_sa_password`.

+Start the project!

 ## Seeding data